kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

 ### Prepare basic table
-Suppose we have the following settings to display username with Text component:
+Suppose we have the following settings to display the username with the Text component:
 ```javascript
 const renderName = (cellData) => {
   const text = new Kuc.Text({ value: cellData });